-The following memorandum, dated Jan.
-11, 2000, was prepared for delivery to then-U.S. Secretary of State Madeleine Albright.
+The following are excerpts from a memorandum, dated Jan.
+11, 2000, which was prepared by EIR for delivery to then-U.S. Secretary of State Madeleine Albright.
 It is a request to launch an investigation, pursuant to placing Great Britain on the list of states sponsoring terrorism.
-What appears below is less than half of the original memorandum, which originally was published in the Jan.
-21, 2000 EIR....
+The original memorandum, which originally was published in the Jan.
+21, 2000 EIR.